UncleCShark/Cmaketopia/Docs/DevelopmentEnvironment.md

 1. Cmake
 2. One C++ compiler or more:smile:
-3. Ninja build tool
+3. Ninja build-automation tool
+4. Graphviz
-4. Your favourite IDE with CMAKE support or the preferable text editor
+5. Your favourite IDE with CMAKE support or the preferable text editor

 The minimum CMake version 3.8 is required for this tutorial.
 Run quickly:runner: to your computer grab [Cmake for your platform](https://cmake.org/download/) and install it.
 Download [Ninja](https://ninja-build.org/) and plant it in your platform.